mohit-sharma-87/starter-azure-function-mongodb/README.md

 }
 ```

- We can query our database for total number of movies in the collection as shown below.
+We can query our database for the total number of movies in the collection as shown below.

 ```java
 long totalRecords=database.getCollection(COLLECTION_NAME).countDocuments();
 ```

-And updated code for `getMoviesCount` function look like this.
+And updated code for `getMoviesCount` the function looks like this.

 ```java
 @FunctionName("getMoviesCount")